-Both schools were eastern suburb schools, London St in the near east, close to the CBD, Estuary Rd in the far east, Southshore, close to Avon / Heathcote Estuary & the Pacific.
+Both schools were E suburb schools, London St in the near E, close to the CBD, Estuary Rd in the far E, Southshore, close to Avon / Heathcote Estuary & the Pacific.
 Both schools were battered by quakes over the last 2 years.

 The quakes were bearable as shaking scars healed, but SCIRT infrastructure repairs were unbearable, running sores.
 For the last 2 years since the 22.02.11 quake, we'd endured road detours while excavations happened all over Christchurch, for water & sewage pipe laying & new infrastructure.
 SCIRT left repaired excavation road works a mess, the roads more bumpy than quake damages.

 15.02.13.
-Post quake Jean Seabrook Memorial School view of Richmond Working Mens Club, London St
+Post quake, Jean Seabrook Memorial School view, Richmond Working Mens Club, London St

 Over 2 years post quakes, there were several Council & SCIRT excavations on London St, all with traffic obstructions & detours.
 Leah found several different routes to access / egress school.
 Sometimes excavator machines blocked school gates.

 Across the Rd from Leah's school, Cumberland St was detoured & fence cordoned while new sewer pipe excavations progressed.